 - Print, sign and post the application form to us.
 Print the form before pressing submit

 Once we have your payment, form, ID evidence and photograph we will then assess the application against the strict criteria laid down by the UKPCA.
 We would then inform you of our decision and, if you were successful, let you know what extra fees were required.
-This would add up to paying for membership of the association up to the 31st of July in the year following the expiry date of the card or the equivalent fee for those who are not members of the association.
+This would add up to paying for membership of the association up to the second anniversary of the issue of the card or the equivalent fee for those who are not members of the association.

 The definition of eligibility is that a newsgatherer must be “wholly or significantly concerned professionally as a media worker who needs to identify himself or herself in public”.
 In simple terms, s/he must earn most or all of his/her income on the front-line of the news business.
 The principal occupations covered include reporters and writers, photographers, TV camera operators and crews, and other broadcasting workers such as producers, researchers, dispatch riders and drivers.